carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

 </a>

 ### Upload files to the environment in R Studio
-1. Choose the option “Upload” in your terminal.
+1. Choose the option 'Upload' in your terminal.
 <a href="{{ page.root }}/fig/02-05-08.png">
   <img src="{{ page.root }}/fig/02-05-08.png" alt="Upload data with R studio."
      width="800"
      height="300" />
 </a>

-2. Display an emergent window on your screen, so you select “selection file”.
+2. Displayed an emergent window on your screen and you select “selection file”.
 <a href="{{ page.root }}/fig/02-05-09.png">
   <img src="{{ page.root }}/fig/02-05-09.png" alt="Upload data with R studio."
      width="800"
      height="300" />
 </a>

-3. Display a new screen from your computer so you choose the file to upload and later click on “open”.
+3. Displayed a new screen from your computer and you choose the file to upload, later click on “open”.
 <a href="{{ page.root }}/fig/02-05-10.png">
   <img src="{{ page.root }}/fig/02-05-10.png" alt="Upload data with R studio."
      width="500"